reportingandinsights/ri-assistant/knowledge_transfer.md

 Streamlit will automatically update the app when new changes are pushed to this project's Github repository main branch.

 Note that while this Github repo and Streamlit app is public, Streamlit app usage is restricted to certain users.

-To change user access:
+**Changing User Access**
 1) Go to the [Streamlit app dashboard](https://share.streamlit.io/)
 2) Click the three vertical dots on the right
 3) Go to Settings > Sharing
 4) Set "Who can view this app" to "Only specific people can view this app"
 5) Add or delete user emails as necessary

+**Updating Documents**
+To update the chatbot on the latest (and greatest) documentation follow these steps:
+1) Upload updated code to the common-code repository or upload Google Drive documentation to the google-drive-docs repository
+2) Open the Streamlit app
+3) Click the relevant "Update Google Drive Documents" or "Update Common-Code Documents button" As long as the file structure hasn't changed (ie: folders or files have moved), this operation should overwrite the old document in the Pinecone database.

+**Deleting Documents**
+It might be necessary to delete all documents in the Pinecone database because the file paths might have changed (ie: moving folders and files around).
+Simply click "Delete Pinecone Database" and the app will delete all documents and recreate an empty database for you.

+To double-check that the database has been deleted, go to [Pinecone](https://pinecone.io/) and check the number of documents are in the ri-assistant index.

+Note that you will have to reupload all documents after this operation!

 ### 🤖 Groq
 [Groq](https://groq.com/) is a free large language model provider that this chat app uses to understand and respond to the user's questions.